rochelleterman/scrape-interwebz/README.md

 - Manipulating a webpage with Google DevTools
 - Webscraping with Beautiful Soup
 - Scraping javascript-heavy sites with Selenium

+### Requirements

+This workshop will be using the Python programming language.
+See the software requirements [here](B-Tech-Requirements.md).

+We will assume a basic knowledge of Python.
+If you've taken the D-Lab's Python Intensive, that should be sufficient.

 **Please note that materials are still in development, and will be changing.**